nrionugraha/Do-you-Wanna-Go-Out-With-Me-Web-Modify-/README.md

-# Will You Be My Valentine? 💌
+# Do You Wanna Go Out With Me 💌

-This project is designed to be an interactive webpage to ask someone to be your Valentine.
-Please use this code as inspiration and avoid simply copying it without understanding or giving credit.
+This project is designed to be an interactive webpage to ask someone to go out.
+This code is a modification from https://github.com/ivysone/Will-you-be-my-Valentine- || Credits to : @ivysone

 ---